nullfame/jaypie-model/README.md

 * Focuses on routing, which I believe should be boilerplate we abstract away by following a REST vocabulary
 * Is agonistic on the schema of the response, which I believe leaves a lot for the developer to figure out
+* Assumes Express or a similar underpinning rather than native serverless

 ## Project Status